NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/controllers/filters.md

 8. The Controller `OnActionExecuted`

+> [!NOTE]
-Note: `IOrderedFilter` trumps scope when determining the order in which filters will run.
+> `IOrderedFilter` trumps scope when determining the order in which filters will run.
 Filters are sorted first by order, then scope is used to break ties.
 Order defaults to 0 if not set.

 To modify the default, scope-based order, you could explicitly set the `Order` property of a class-level or method-level filter.
 For example, adding `Order=-1` to a method level attribute: